millakortelainen/horseAlgorithm/documentation/implementation-document.md

 The main functionalities of the applications are in the util-package.
 In total package contains eight classes.
 Three of them are factory classes.
 These factory classes, called HorseFactory, RiderFactory and PairFactory, handle the creating entities of horses, riders and pairs.
 Horse and rider factories can make one to multiple random riders and horses automatically.
 The pair factory only pairs all given horses and riders together.
 I think that the PairFactory is not named in the best manner.

-Besides factory classes there are MatchCalculator classes which contain the two main algorithms of the application, the Gale Shapley algorith and the brute force algorithm.
+Besides factory classes there are MatchCalculator classes which contain the two main algorithms of the application, the Gale Shapley algorithm and the brute force algorithm.
 ScoreCalculator calculates the score of the given pair using the given rules.
 RandomGenerator generates random values for application to use.
 Mostly these values are used in factory classes.
 Therefore I decided to use the remainder of System.nanoTime() and not to make any specific random number generator for the application.
 Simply it was not in the main functionalities of the application and random numbers are used mostly generating objects that application uses.

 The FavoriteHorseHandler class handles the favorite horse array of the rider.
 The Tester class contains the performance tests for the application.

 ## Implemented time and space complexities (big-O complexity analysis of (pseudo)code)
-ScoreCalculator class contains O(n) time code because it is mostly if statements.
-Factory classes are O(n) complexity, because they contain methods that creates multiple riders and horses in a for loop which loops over all the given riders or horses.
-RandomGenerator class methods works in O(n) time because the methods only contains mathematical procedures.
-Although I'm not that sure what is the complexity of the System.nanoTime() function.
+The ScoreCalculator class contains O(n) time code because it is mostly if statements.
+Factory classes are O(n) complexity, because they contain methods that create multiple riders and horses in a for loop which loops over all the given riders or horses.
+RandomGenerator class methods work in O(n) time because the methods only contain mathematical procedures.
+Although I'm not that sure what the complexity of the System.nanoTime() function.

 Estimating the MatchCalculator's main methods i.e. gsAlgorithmForPairing is little tricky for me.
 The while-loop which processes the riders defines the complexity of the method.

 ```
 while(!freeRiders.isEmpty()){
 ..
 }
 ```
 The problem here is the freeRider stack where values are added back once removed, so the amount of n is flexible.
-I would estimate that complexity of that while loop is O(n) anyways.
+I would estimate the complexity of that while loop is O(n) anyways.
 I'm not sure that what n is here.
 Inside the while loop is also a for loop.
 Complexity of that loop is O(n).
 ```
 while(!freeRiders.isEmpty()){
 ..